App-vNext/Polly/src/Polly.Core/README.md

 In the preceding example:

 - We rent a `ResilienceContext` from the pool.
-- We store the information about the execution mode by setting the `IsSynchronous` and `IsVoid` properties on the context.
+- We store the information about the execution mode by setting the `IsSynchronous` and `ResultType` properties on the context.
+Here, we use internal `VoidResult` marker to say this user-callback returns no result.
 - We pass the user-callback, and use the `State` to avoid closure allocation.
 - We block the execution.
 - We return `ResilienceContext` to the pool.